Registrar, Passenger Transportation Board

 The following vehicles and services require a Special Authorization Licence:

-- Passenger Directed Vehicles, such as taxis, limousines and small shuttle buses or other passenger type vehicles with a carrying capacity of 11 passengers or less, excluding the driver.
+- Passenger Directed Vehicles, such as taxis, limousines and small shuttle buses or other passenger type vehicles with a carrying capacity of 11 passengers or less, excluding the driver, or any size of vehicle with primarily perimeter seating.

 Vehicles and services requiring Special Authorization must obtain approval from the Passenger Transportation Board (Board) and are considered on the basis of the three part test set out in section 28(1) of the Passenger Transportation Act.
 Applicants are advised to visit the Boards website for further information on the Special Authorization Licence application process.
 If the Board approves an application for Special Authorization the applicant must demonstrate to the Registrar of Passenger Transportation that they have met all safety requirements before a licence can be issued.